Sparronator9999/YAMDCC/README.md

 ### Help!
 My laptop stopped booting/is doing weird stuff!

-Try resetting your EC if you have an MSI laptop:
+Reset your EC (MSI laptops only):

 Shut down the laptop if it's on (force shut down if needed), then find the EC reset button (on the GF63 Thin 11SC, it's a small hole located on the bottom of the laptop next to the charge port) and press it with the end of a paperclip (or similarly small object, e.g. SIM eject tool) for at least 5 seconds.
 Try rebooting.

-If all else fails, you can try unplugging the laptop's battery (including any CMOS/clock batteries, if present) for a few seconds (requires disassembly of laptop), then re-plugging, re-assembing and attempting another boot.
-This will clear all of your BIOS settings.
+If the issue persists, try unplugging all power sources, including the laptop battery and CMOS/clock battery (requires disassembly of laptop), for a few seconds.
+Re-connect everything, then re-assemble and attempt another reboot.
+This will reset your BIOS settings.

-For other laptop brands, you will need to find instructions for your laptop.
+Users of other laptop brands will need to look up instructions for their laptop.

 ### How does this program work?

 MSI Fan Control works by writing a fan curve to your laptop's embedded controller (aka, the EC).
-This is a feature that, as far as I know, is only supported by MSI laptops.
+This is a feature that, as far as I know, is only supported by MSI laptops (and is supported by the official MSI Center).

 This is unlike NoteBook FanControl, which monitors the CPU temperature and directly controls the fan speed using a backgronud service.